KRISWIU/cs326-final-tet/README.md

 **Tags**: Attached to artworks, and primarily optimized for filtering or exploration.
 Likely implemented as a kind of database with tag names having a list of all the artworks with that tag.

 **Segmenting**: Allows users to manipulate smaller parts of a work.
 Could be treated as another artwork in the database, but with additional properties (such as "originally from" and "positionInWork".)

+## Future Implementation:
+There going to have several pages in our website.

+**Main page** going to have a top div, body div, and bottom div.
+Top is gonna contain a navigation bar which could lead user to different other pages and a link for user to sign in/up.
+Bottom would be some other stuff such as authorization or contact information about our website.
+In the main body div, our first tought is to have several divs inside body div.
+First one is a div that continued showing each of our top books/vedios; second one is a div in grid form which contains severl suggested books/vedios.

+**Book/vedio page** going to be discreption of each book/vedio which could let user to have a deeper undertanding for each book/vedio.
+This will also have the same stucture as main page, a top div, body div, and bottom div.
+But for the body div, it will be a picture of the cover and some text information in its first div in body.
+Second div is gonna be other book/vedios suggested by our algorithms and showing by grid divs.